SAP/cloud-security-services-integration-library/token-client/README.md

 Auto-configuration class | Description
 ---- | --------
 [XsuaaAutoConfiguration](/spring-xsuaa/src/main/java/com/sap/cloud/security/xsuaa/autoconfiguration/XsuaaAutoConfiguration.java) | Adds `xsuaa.*` properties to Spring's Environment.
 The properties are by default parsed from `VCAP_SERVICES` system environment variables and can be overwritten by properties such as `xsuaa.url` e.g. for testing purposes.
 Furthermore it exposes a `XsuaaServiceConfiguration` bean that can be used to access xsuaa service information.
 Alternatively you can access them with `@Value` annotation e.g. `@Value("${xsuaa.url:}") String xsuaaBaseUrl`.
-As of version `1.7.0` it creates a default [`RestTemplate`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/client/RestOperations.html) bean that serves as Rest client that is used inside a default `OAuth2TokenService` to perform HTTP requests to the XSUAA server. **It is recommended to overwrite this default and configuring it with the HTTP client of your choice.**
+Starting with version `1.7.0` it creates a default [`RestTemplate`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/client/RestOperations.html) bean that serves as Rest client that is used inside a default `OAuth2TokenService` to perform HTTP requests to the XSUAA server. **It is recommended to overwrite this default and configuring it with the HTTP client of your choice.**
 [XsuaaTokenFlowAutoConfiguration](/spring-xsuaa/src/main/java/com/sap/cloud/security/xsuaa/autoconfiguration/XsuaaTokenFlowAutoConfiguration.java) | Configures a `XsuaaTokenFlows` bean for a given `RestOperations` and `XsuaaServiceConfiguration` bean to fetch the XSUAA service binding information.

 You can gradually replace auto-configurations as explained [here](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-auto-configuration.html).